Tim-Liam-Hill/Acid/README.md

 * Requiring function names to be defined before use makes for easier implementation but makes it more tedious to write programs in the language, so it is something I wanted to avoid.
 * Using stack based language model and Postfix notation is great if you don't want to use brackets, but in a sense my function definition tags are glorified brackets in a way
 * What is the remainder for a root operation anyway??
 Is it useful in general to know this in the same way that it is useful to know remainder for division?
 Doesn't seem like it

+For division, the remainder is easy to relate back to the input arguments since it is the fraction of the divisor that fits into the remaining integer amount of the dividend (if I have those terms right).
+In other words, the fractional part of the answer from a division can easily be separated from the integer part.
+The same cannot be said for roots: in each iteration of multiplication the fractional component (<1) MUST be incorporated into the equation.
+Just using it by itself (eg, raising it to the same power) is not the same as when you multiply the remainder/fractional part of your answer from division.
+Never really thought about this before and it is hard to put into words, so Ill have to expand on this another time.